peferso/cheat-sheets/R/README.md

-# Introduction
+# R cheatsheet

-This notes contain several commands useful to use RStudio.
+This notes contain several commands useful to use in RStudio.
 I find mandatory to follow this [online book](https://r4ds.had.co.nz/index.html) by Hadley Wickham and Garret Grolemund.

 # Basics